peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 ## SSL / Let's Encrypt

-### Now that Certbot is installed, run this command to receive your certificate.
+### Run this command to receive your certificate.
 Enter your personal information into the prompt.
 	sudo certbot --apache

-### Automatic Renewal
+### Turn on Automatic Renewal with the following command.
 	sudo certbot renew --dry-run

 [Source](https://certbot.eff.org/lets-encrypt/ubuntufocal-apache)